Bodyweight Exercises: Skip the Gym and Do These 27 Moves to Tone up

 First things, first.
-Proper form is key with any full-body exercise, but especially bodyweight workouts.
+Proper form is key with any exercise, but especially bodyweight workouts.

 Please make sure to read through the description of each common bodyweight exercise prior and only complete a repetition if you can maintain the form, especially the advanced exercises.

 Focus on your body awareness to minimize the risk of injury.